Employment Law and the Pandemic

 - How Does Working From Home Affect My Rights?

-During a pandemic, employers can ask you whether you are sick.
-Learn how your rights under the Americans With Disabilities Act (ADA) change during a pandemic.
+During a pandemic, employers can ask you whether you are sick, and do many other things.
+Learn how your rights under U.S. laws change during a pandemic.

 Learn More About Employment Law and the Pandemic